PeterSels/milp-logic/README.txt

 Solver * solver_;

-To hava generic resetModel function, you can add this:
+To have generic resetModel function, you can add this:

 void resetModel(unsigned int maxGetLicenseSeconds,
                 unsigned int maxSolverSeconds) {